MHD22/data-structures-and-algorithms-401/README.md

 # Challenges list..

-* This table contains the all challenges, data structures, and algorithms that I applied using Java programming language.
+* The following table contains the all challenges, data structures, and algorithms that I applied using `Java` programming language.

 Each link will take you to a seperate file which contains:

 * The description of the (challenge, data structure, or algorithm).
-* And the approach that used to implement it.
+* The approach that used to implement it.
-* Efficiency of this algorithm, and the whiteboard of this challenge.
+* Efficiency of this algorithm.
+* The whiteboard of this challenge.
+* and some other details in some challenges..

 |  Challenge:  |
 |--------------|